Lydia De Vega

 Before Gintong Alay, De Vega was guided by her father, Tatang De Vega, with the program written by Claro Pellosis.
 But after 1980, she was trained by Magno Santos with input from Australian Head coach Tony Benson.

 Lydia held the Philippine Record in the 100m of 11.28 from 1987 until 2020 when Kristina Knott broke it.
 Lydia held the National 200m Record for 32 years with 23.35.
 It stood from 1987 until 2019 when Fil-Heritage sprinter Zion Corrales-Nelson lowered it to 23.24 and 23.16.
 The women’s 200m record was then bettered further by another Fil-Heritage sprinter Kristina Marie Knott near the end of 2019 with 23.07 and 23.01.

-And her National and National Junior Records in the 400 stood from 1981 to 2013 until Jenny Rose Rosales broke it.
+And her National and National Junior Records in the 400 stood from 1981 to 2013.
+Until Jenny Rose Rosales broke them.
 Lydia still holds two Filipino Records in the 60m Indoor and 200m Junior Women’s.

 “Lydia De Vega at one time held 7 Philippine Records.
 Her 100m Time stood for 33 years 1987-2020 until Kristina Marie Knott broke it.”

 Due to her records’ longevity, which lasted around 32 years on average